eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Records in Pseudocode.md

 > DECLARE Book : TbookRecord

-To reference an item from the TBookRecord
+To reference an item from the record "TbookRecord", the user uses the identifer that they just declared called "Book"

+> <identifer>.<item identifer>

+- identifer used to reference the record ca